 WHERE: PACIFIC PALISADES--on Vereda de la Montura--off of Palisades Drive (reachable from Sunset Blvd.

-BRING: at least Two quarts of water, a hat, and comfortable shoes which you do not mind getting wet.
+BRING: at least 1 quart of water, a hat, and comfortable shoes which you do not mind getting wet.

 DOGS: because this is a state park, no dogs are allowed.
 Rangers hand out $200 tickets here.
 (I don't know about cats on a leash, though)

 CELL COVERAGE: sometimes works, so you will be able to receive faxes while hiking, and consummate important business deals...

 DIRECTIONS: From the 405 freeway, take the 10 freeway west.
 It becomes Pacific Coast Highway.
 Follow PCH north/west around 5 miles until you reach Sunset Blvd.
 Turn right (there is a Von's market there).
 A quarter mile up hill is Palisades Drive.
 Turn left and go 1 1/2 miles to the first left.
 That is Vereda de la Montura.
 This road soon ends at a gate.
 Park along Vereda anywhere between the gate and Palisades Drive.
 The trailhead sign saying "Topanga State Park" is on the north side of the road.

 ALTERNATE DIRECTIONS: If traffic reports say PCH is jammed, take the 405 to Sunset, and take Sunset west all the way to Palisades Drive, which is 1/4 mile before Sunset hits the beach.
 Then turn right, going uphill on Palisades Drive to the Vereda de la Montura trailhead.

 TO READ MY OPEN SPACE PRESERVATION BLOG: http://rare-earth-new... (http://rare-earth-news.blogspot.com)